raoulhatterer/oef-mode/README.md

     - GNU/Linux: Most GNU/Linux distributions provide GNU Emacs in their repositories, which is the recommended way to install Emacs unless you always want to use the latest release.
 - emmet-mode: a way to Write HTML and CSS quicker.
 Place point in a zencoding snippet and press C-j to expand it. https://github.com/rooney/zencoding
 - company-mode: Company is a text completion framework for Emacs.
 The name stands for "complete anything".
 It uses pluggable back-ends and front-ends to retrieve and display completion candidates. https://company-mode.github.io
-- rainbow-delimiters: highlights delimiters such as parentheses, brackets or braces according to their depth.
-Each successive level is highlighted in a different color.
-This makes it easy to spot matching delimiters. https://github.com/Fanael/rainbow-delimiters
 - rainbow-mode: This minor mode sets background color to strings that match color names, e.g. #0000ff is displayed in white with a blue background.
 - wrap-region: Wrap Region is a minor mode for Emacs that wraps a region with punctuations.
 Select a region and press any of the following keys: ", ', (, {, [ or press "C-c w" to wrap with markup, e.g. `<div>Selection</div>`
 - expand-region: